fastforwardlabs/convnetplayground/README.md

 ## How it works

+## Semantic Similarity Search

 ### Datasets

+Several datasets are used to demonstrate the process of semantic similarity search.

+#### TinyImagenet200.
+This dataset is a subset of the TinyImagenet dataset containing 200 images across 10 classes (20 images per class).
+The classess include "goldfish", "teapots", "faces", "shoes", "frogs" .
+These images are relatively small 64px * 64px, contain varying backgrounds and orientations within each class.
+They present a challenging test bed to evaluate the value of features extracted using a pretrained neural net.

+### Iconic200
+This dataset is manually curated for this project focuses on high resolution images that are likely to be observed in the real world.
+Classes are deliberately chosen to span images with similar concepts (various brands of cars).

 ### Extracting Images with Pretrained Neural Networks
 We use the Keras library modelzoo which contains keras implementations of several well known convolutional neural networks for image analysis.
 We load a pretrained version of these implementations with weights learned from training on imagenet.